djamainajib/SL2P-SL2PCCRS_PYTHON/README.md

 ---------------
 --	The input data collection name (Table 1).
 --  The needed vegetation variable (Table 2).
--- Input data: pandas DataFrame with with the appropriate input bands: examples are provided in [testdata](https://github.com/djamainajib/SL2P-SL2PCCRS_PYTHON/tree/main/testdata).
+-- Input data: pandas DataFrame with with the appropriate input bands (examples are provided in [testdata](https://github.com/djamainajib/SL2P-SL2PCCRS_PYTHON/tree/main/testdata)).

 Input bands depends on:
 --  The input collection (Table 1).